 Let’s listen to NG la Banda’s “La expresiva”:

 NG la Banda’s influence in the music that followed during the decade was irrefutable.
 What Los Van Van had begun in early 70s, NG la Banda continued in the early 90s.
 From their lead, many bands sought to make their own sounds.
 One of them was Charanga Habanera, which we listened to at the beginning of the lecture.

 I will give you two more, so that you can see the extent of the innovation, the virtuosity, and the foreign influences—which is something that BVSC would have you believe, in its revival of its traditional past, didn’t happen.
-Indeed, in a way, Cuban music has more in common with music from the U.S. than music the rest of Latin America has in common with the U.S. Why in the U.S. we are not listening to more Cuban dance music, given its similarities, I still don’t know.
-But hopefully that changes through more exposure.
+Indeed, in a way, Cuban music has more in common with music from the U.S. than music from the rest of Latin America has in common with that of the U.S. Why in the U.S. we are not listening to more Cuban dance music, given its similarities, is beyond me.
+Hopefully that changes through more exposure.

 At any rate, here’s an example of Paulo FG, former member of Opus 13, trying to find his sound, just like NG la Banda, in the early 90s:

 And here is Klimax, another band of virtuosos that left a mark in the musical production of the island in the 90s, and who is still very much current.